onogee-global/360-elite-logistics/README.md

 The application is bilingual (Serbian / English) and SEO optimized.

-❗ **Admin panel is NOT included in this scope.**
+✅ **Admin panel IS included in scope.**
-Products, categories, and variations are managed directly in the database.
+Products, categories and variations are managed via the admin area.

 ---